 - Increase of a dielectric constant of ceramic materials for application in capacitors

 High permittivity materials are needed for new applications, eg. in the next generation integrated circuits or in capacitors.
 In the manufacture of capacitors, materials with high permittivity are desirable to achieve a higher density of energy in the capacitor and hence to diminish the dimensions.
 Nowadays, pure BaTiO3 material is used for commercial ceramic capacitors.
 By doping the permittivity of this material can be increased up to 10 times.
 The aim is to find options for BaTiO3 to increase the permittivity in the form of doping or material modification.
 Internship at the University of Oulu is planned.

-- Integration of plasmonic nanoparticles with semiconductor-heterostructures
+- Integration of Functional Plasmonic Waveguides with Mid-Infrared Sensors

 - Investigation of quantum phase transitions via Electron Spin Resonance